On global identification in structural vector autoregressions

 If the imposed zero restrictions are non-redundant and the rank condition of Theorem 7 in RWZ holds, we can guarantee

 for all $j=1, \dots, n$.
 We can therefore solve for an orthonormal matrix $P$ uniquely by sequentially solving $\tilde{Q}_j p_j = 0$, for $j=1, \dots, n$.
 If non-redundancy of the imposed restrictions holds for almost any reduced-form parameter point $(B,\Sigma)$, we can achieve exact identification.
 We hence obtain the following theorem that modifies Theorem 7 of RWZ.
-We provide a proof in the Appendix.

-\begin{theo}[A necessary and sufficient condition for exact identification] Consider an SVAR with admissible and strongly regular restrictions represented by $R$.
+\begin{theo}[A necessary and sufficient condition for exact identification] Consider an SVAR with admissible restrictions represented by $R$.